This page describes any outbound network requests made by Octopus and Tentacle, and what information is included when Octopus checks for updates.

 For security reasons, we minimize the number of outbound requests made by the Tentacle deployment agent.
 The only outbound requests you should see are for:

-- Certificate revocation list checking, which is a security feature of the .NET framework.
+- Certificate revocation list checking, which is a security feature of .NET Core.

-- Automatic root certificate updates, again triggered by the .NET framework.
+- Automatic root certificate updates, again triggered by the .NET Core.

 - NuGet package downloads (only when using the Tentacle downloads directly from NuGet option).